The UBF Procurement Card Guidelines are designed to provide guidance in the proper use of the UBF PCard for new and current cardholders.

 Any charges resulting from fraud or misuse become the personal liability of the Cardholder.
 UBFA will not be liable for any charges incurred by non-employees.
 Unauthorized purchases may result in the Cardholder becoming personally liable for the charges.

-If the Cardholder leaves the university, the Cardholder must contact UBFA to request a cancellation.
-The destroyed card should then be forwarded to the UBFA offices.
-The Cardholder should complete any outstanding reconciliation(s).
+If the Cardholder leaves the University, the Cardholder must contact UBFA to request a cancellation.
+The cut up card should then be forwarded to the UBFA offices.
+The Cardholder should complete any outstanding Concur reports.

-The Cardholder should ensure that the Cardholder profile tied to the UBF Procurement Card and the record on file with UBFA are up-to-date.
+The Cardholder should ensure that the Cardholder profile tied to the Business Credit Card and the record on file with UBFA are up-to-date.
 Updates should be submitted in writing and made in a timely manner.

-Any improper use of the card by the Cardholder may lead to a suspension or cancellation of all UBF Procurement Card privileges.
-Failure to reconcile monthly activity by submitting receipts and summaries or insufficient funds available through UBFA along with the Cardholder statement within 15 days may lead to a suspension or cancellation of privileges.
-UBFA may cancel any PCard with or without notice.
+Any improper use of the card by the Cardholder may lead to a suspension or cancellation of all Business Credit Card privileges.
+Failure to timely reconcile monthly activity with the Cardholder statement within 15 days and completing the Concur report or insufficient funds available through UBFA may lead to a suspension or cancellation of all Business Credit Card privileges.
+UBFA may cancel any Business Credit Card with or without notice.

 Center For Tomorrow